Major John Darling Young

 4. [S6] Cokayne, and others, The Complete Peerage, volume XIII, page 308.

 M, #71648, b.
-1962
+9 October 1962

 F, #71649, b.
-1965
+3 November 1965

 Captain Rt.
 Hon.
-Edward Algernon Fitzroy
+Edward Algernon FitzRoy1

 M, #71650, b.
 24 July 1869, d.
 3 March 1943

 Children of Captain Rt.
 Hon.
-Edward Algernon Fitzroy and Muriel Douglas-Pennant, Viscountess Daventry
+Edward Algernon FitzRoy and Muriel Douglas-Pennant, Viscountess Daventry